How your Council Tax is spent

 From the Mayor’s Young Person’s Guarantee, which promises all of our young people a job, training or apprenticeship, to Housing First, a radical new approach to helping the homeless, we are leading the way in building a fairer, more inclusive local economy.

-To date thousands of our most vulnerable families have been helped to save hundreds of pounds a month on their energy bills as a result of the Mayor Rotheram’s £60m retrofitting programme – with many families in Bootle, Crosby and Thornton given a chance to get on the property ladder in quality, affordable homes as a result of his Brownfield Land Fund.
+To date thousands of our most vulnerable families have been helped to save hundreds of pounds on their energy bills as a result of the Mayor Rotheram’s £105m retrofitting programme – with many families in Bootle, Crosby and Thornton given a chance to get on the property ladder in quality, affordable homes through his Brownfield Land Fund.
+Sefton will build its first new council homes in 18 years, located in Netherton, with the support of a £1m investment from the Combined Authority.

-The Mayor’s interventions have created more than 10,000 new jobs and 7,000 apprenticeships, including the £18m awarded to the new Southport Marine Lake Events Centre and £3m towards the newly refurbished Crosby Lakeside Adventure Centre.
-More than £50m has also been invested in local schools and colleges, including Hugh Baird and Southport College, and hundreds of long-term unemployed people have been supported through Households into Work.
+The Mayor’s interventions have created tens of thousands of jobs and apprenticeships, including the £18m awarded to the new Southport Marine Lake Events Centre and £3m towards Crosby Lakeside Adventure Centre.
+More than £50m has also been invested in local schools and colleges, including Hugh Baird and Southport College.
+Hundreds of long-term unemployed people have also been supported through our Households into Work programme.

-The Mayor wants to build an integrated London-style public transport network that makes it cheaper, faster, cleaner and more reliable to get around – starting with the cost of a single adult bus journey being cut to just £2 and unlimited bus travel for under 18s (My Ticket) capped at £2.20 a day for the next two years.
+The Mayor is well on the way to building an integrated London-style public transport network that makes it cheaper, faster, cleaner and more reliable to get around – starting with the cost of a single adult bus journey being cut to just £2 until 2025 and unlimited bus travel for under 18s capped at £2.20.

 Sefton was home to the first new Merseyrail station in more than 20 years, Maghull North, as part of the Mayor’s Merseyrail for All pledge to connect historically underserved areas to the rest of our transport network.
-A total of £50m has also been invested in active travel infrastructure across the region – including the £1m Maghull to Kirkby cycling route.
+More than £70m has also been invested in active travel infrastructure across the region – including the £1m Maghull to Kirkby cycling route.

 Ensuring the next generation inherits a greener, cleaner Liverpool City Region is a key priority for the Mayor – under his plans, we will hit net zero carbon by 2040 at the latest, at least a decade before national government targets.
 Our pioneering work on Mersey Tidal Power, which has the potential to generate enough renewable energy to power 1m homes and create thousands of local jobs and training opportunities, will have a big role to play in helping our city region hit its targets.